WajahatAli3218664/Wajahat-Library-Manager/README.md

 👉 Enter your choice: 4

 📚 Your Library: 📚
-1. The Great Gatsby by F. Scott Fitzgerald (1925) - Fiction - 📖 Read
+1. Harry Potter and the Philosopher's Stone by J.K.
+Rowling (1997) - Fantasy - 📖 Read
-2. 1984 by George Orwell (1949) - Dystopian - ❌ Unread
+2. The Name of the Wind by Patrick Rothfuss (2007) - Fantasy - ❌ Unread
+3. Basti by Intizar Husain (1979) - Fiction - 📖 Read

 📋 Menu:
 1. ➕ Add a book